Shaded by Robin Michaelson

 Had she still been listening, I would have answered that yes, statistically, the application worked.
 But in the end it is people, not statistics, who do or do not pay the loan back.
 I have never approved an application before it was clear to me who exactly was going to pay.

-In the case of Marie's application, there was nothing that I wanted to do less than to have to make that clarification.
+In the case of Marie's application, there was nothing I wanted to do less than to have to make that clarification.

 "I hate being hung up on," I said to Sarah as I handed the receiver back to her.
 And then I turned again to face her, and I took a breath, and I opened my eyes.
 This is an old habit of mine, and my favorite secret.
 My very first sight of each and every day for the past seven years has been of Sarah.
-This is a secret because Sarah doesn't know that I make a point of being sure she is next to me and that I am facing her before opening my eyes.
+This is a secret because Sarah doesn't know I make a point of being sure she is next to me, and that I am facing her before opening my eyes.
 And there again was her face, beautiful in dim light, soft lines across her forehead and falling from the outside corners of her eyes.
 Maybe there was a new line this morning; I had watched over the years each line fall, one by one, slowly from her eyes, across completely smooth skin.
 Change within sameness, like the movement of clouds on the sky, or fallen petals on a dish.

 I kissed her matted hair, and her cheek, warm to the touch of my mouth.